 Getting the basics ready

 To complete this tutorial you will need an installation of VSCode and as a bare minimum PHP 7.0.
 Of course, you will need a web server to run the PHP too, so make sure this is in place also.
-Once these are ready, make note of your PHP module directory, for example, mines is ‘C:\xampp\php\ext‘.
+Once these are ready, make note of your PHP module directory, for example, mine is set to ‘C:\xampp\php\ext‘.
 This is were the XDebug module will reside.

 Configuring PHP to use XDebug